-The Southwest High Plains region is one of the best places in the world for growing sorghum because the dry climate is not conducive for many insects and diseases to flourish like they do in other regions.
-For this reason, choosing a hybrid based off its insect or disease resistance is not as important as other traits.
+The West Texas dry climate is not conducive for many insects and diseases to flourish like they do in other regions.
+For this reason, choosing a hybrid based off its insect or disease resistance is not as important as some of the other traits.

-The two insects of most concern are greenbug and sugarcane aphid.
+The two most concerning insects are greenbug and sugarcane aphid.
 Of these two, sugarcane aphid can cause the most economic loss.
-Hybrids with tolerance to the sugarcane aphid should be considered.
-It is important to note that even though a hybrid is considered to have some tolerance to sugarcane aphid, scouting these hybrids will still be necessary and insecticide should be applied if threshold levels are reached.
+Hybrids with resistance or tolerance to the sugarcane aphid should be considered.
+It is important to note even though a hybrid is considered to have some tolerance to sugarcane aphid, scouting these hybrids will still be necessary along with insecticide application if threshold levels are reached.

-Stalk rot diseases can be an issue in the Southwest High Plains leading to lodging prior to harvest.
+Stalk rot diseases can be an issue and lead to lodging prior to harvest.
 Many companies rate their hybrids on charcoal and fusarium stalk rot.
 These ratings should be considered when selecting a hybrid, especially under dryland conditions.